tanishasenapati13/Audio-chatbot/README.md

 2) Whisper for voice transcription
 3) gTTS for voice response
 4) Flask for backend processing
-5) Django for frontend interface
+5) Django and HTML for frontend interface

 **Folder Structure**